ICHRick/hello-ichung/README.md

 profit: 25369.71
 ```
 ## Source Code
-The folder `Source Code` includes the original code script and files that would pack as the executable file (i.e., suggest-time).
+The folder `Source Code` includes the original code script and files that would packing logs.